vkalumnidao/roadmap/DESIGN.md

 ## Proposal decision

 1. Any expired proposal in the state of proposal contract considered to be eligible to be decided on.
 2. To decide on it anybody can send an external message to proposal contract with proposal_id.
-3. If proposal with proposal_id is expired, it will be deleted from contract state and log message will be generated.
+3. If proposal with proposal_id is expired, it will be deleted from contract state and decision would be executed:
+    - For add poposal, the new SBT token would be minted via command to NFT collection contract
+    - For remove proposal, current SBT token would be destroyed via command to NFT collection contract
+    - Generic proposal, just generates a log message with its result